ulrikpedersen/automatic-carnival/doc/howto.rst

 to implement the attribute state machine.
 This :class:`tango.server.attribute` object is then passed to the :meth:`~tango.server.Device.add_attribute` method.

-.. note:: The methods used for fget, fset and fisallowed must be methods that exist
+.. note:: If the fget (fread), fset (fwrite) and fisallowed are given as str(name) they must be methods
-          on your Device class.
-They cannot be plain functions, nor belong to a different class.
-You can pass a reference to the bound or unbound method, but during execution the bound method will be used.
+          that exist on your Device class.
+If you want to use plain functions, or functions belonging to a different class, you should pass a callable.

 Which arguments you have to provide depends on the type of the attribute.
 For example, a WRITE attribute does not need a read method.